SSPS - Single Standard for Project Structure

 Kebab-case everywhere

 The use of lowercase letters and hyphens is mandatory for all project folders and files.
-This is a conscious choice of case that ensures consistency and guarantees no problems.
-This approach prevents conflicts across different operating systems and version control systems (Git), where case sensitivity may vary, causing errors when merging branches or building on CI.
+This ensures consistency and prevents issues.
+This approach prevents conflicts across different operating systems and version control systems (Git), where case sensitivity may vary, potentially causing errors.

 Using kebab-case solves the following problems: